jurgen-kluft/cframegraph/README.md

 # FrameGraph

-A frame graph implementation in basic C++. (little to no template metaprogramming)
+A frame graph implementation in plain C++.

-See [`source/main/cpp/c_framegraph_examples.cpp`](source/main/cpp/c_framegraph_examples.cpp) for an overview of how to declare your passes and resources.
+See [`source/test/cpp/test_framegraph.cpp`](source/test/cpp/test_framegraph.cpp) for an overview of how to declare your passes and resources.

 ## Dependencies